-Thornbury is home to a thriving alternative music culture and a diverse population, with a high level of recorded LGBTIQA+ identifying residents.
+Thornbury is home to a thriving alternative music culture and a diverse population.

-The heart of Thornbury is the Thornbury Village centred on the High Street shopping strip.
-Smaller shopping precincts are to be found on sections of St Georges Road, Wales Street and Station Street.
+The heart of Thornbury is the Thornbury Village, centred on the High Street shopping strip.
+Smaller shopping precincts are along parts of St Georges Road, Wales Street and Station Street.

 Thornbury is home to many cafes, bars and night spots and has a large alternative music culture.
-Thornbury also has a higher proportion of gay and lesbian people compared with the rest of the City.
+Thornbury also has a higher proportion of LGBTIQA+ people compared with the rest of the Darebin.

-For 111 years Thornbury was part of the former City of Northcote Local Government Area, which existed from 1883 until June 1994.
+For 111 years, Thornbury was part of the former City of Northcote, which existed from 1883 until June 1994.

-The Merri Creek Trail and Darebin Creek Trail run on the west and east boundaries of Thornbury, and are popular shared-use recreational paths used by cyclists and walkers.
+The Merri Creek Trail and Darebin Creek Trail run on the west and east sides of Thornbury, and are popular paths used by cyclists and walkers.

 Find out the latest news and developments going on in your neighbourhood from park upgrades to major planning developments.
-Keep informed and get involved!
+Visit our Your Say website and get involved with discussion about Thornbury.